bariserkus/essential_setup/latex_setup/README.md

 $ sudo chmod -R 777 /usr/local/texlive
 ```

-* After installation you can manage the TeX system using `tlmgr --gui` command.
+* After installation, you can manage the TeX system using `tlmgr --gui` command.

 * Custom and user packages should be placed into the following folder: